 YouTube: It’s More Complicated Than You Think

-The platform has recently responded to calls for better privacy protections for children by setting new limits of data collection and advertising.
-With a combination of software and self-reporting from content creators, YouTube hopes to mark videos for kids more clearly so that content will not contain personalized ads.
-This is a welcome step forward, but many have complained that it’s merely passing the responsibility on to content creators and not doing enough to solve the underlying issue.
+The platform had previously responded to calls for better privacy protections for children by setting new limits of data collection and advertising.
+With a combination of software and self-reporting from content creators, YouTube hoped to mark videos for kids more clearly so that content will not contain personalized ads.
+This was a welcome step forward, but many have complained that it's merely passing the responsibility on to content creators and not doing enough to solve the underlying issue.

-As YouTube’s popularity has grown, so too has its features and functionality.
+As YouTube’s popularity has grown, so too have its features and functionality.
 It can be hard to navigate it all, which is why we’ve compiled a list of reasons why families need a YouTube strategy when it comes to laying down ground rules.
-Some are things you may already know, but some may come as a surprise.
+We’ve also included some information about how Bark can help by monitoring for potential issues and can even let you manage how and when your kid spends time on the platform.
+Some of these tips are things you may already know, but some may come as a surprise.
+We've also compiled everything —and more! — into a helpful ebook.

 Kids can access YouTube in several different ways, including through browsers, the app, smart TVs, Kindles, and iPads.
 It’s important to keep this in mind when you set restrictions: set them once, and set them everywhere.